samuel21119/Lottery/ReadMe.md

 # Lottery
 ![Icon](icon.ico)

-This application is built for my senior high school's musical teacher, because the applications and webpages she used in lessions **suck**.
+This application is built for my senior high school's music teacher, because the applications and webpages she used in lessions **suck**.

 This application included two functions: